-November 26, 2014
+November 24, 2014

-Mr. Mohamed Sheikh Abdirahman Kariye c/o Ben Wizner American Civil Liberties Union Foundation 125 Broad Street, 18th Floor New York, NY 10004 Redress Control Number: 2097225
+Mr. Stephen Durga Persaud c/o Nusrat Jahan Choudhury American Civil Liberties Union Foundation 125 Broad Street, 18th Floor New York, NY 10004

+Redress Control Number: 2102070

-Dear Mr. Kariye:
+Dear Mr. Persaud:

 We have reevaluated the redress inquiry you filed with the Department of Homeland Security (DHS) Traveler Redress Inquiry Program (DHS TRIP).
 As part of that reevaluation, we have conducted a new review of applicable records in consultation with other federal agencies, as appropriate.
 It has been determined that you are on the No Fly List because you have been identified as an individual who "may be a threat to civil aviation or national security."
 49 U.S.C. § 114(h)(3)(A).
-In particular, it has been determined that you represent a threat of committing an act of international terrorism against any U.S. Government facility abroad and associated or supporting personnel, including U.S. embassies, consulates and missions, military installations, U.S. ships, U.S. aircraft, or other auxiliary craft owned or leased by the U.S. Government.
+In particular, it has been determined that you are an individual who represents a threat of engaging in or conducting a violent act of terrorism and who is operationally capable of doing so.

 Below is an unclassified summary that includes reasons supporting your placement on the No Fly List.